ShayFeldboy1010/tripay/docs/ai-expenses-chat.md

 NEXT_PUBLIC_AI_CHAT_AUTH_MODE=anonymous  # frontend mode: anonymous (default) | jwt
 ```

 The modes control whether the chat expects JWT-based authentication or allows anonymous usage scoped by `tripId`/`userId`.
 Both sides must agree on the same mode.
 When connecting to a database that uses a self-signed certificate, set `PGSSLMODE=require` (to skip verification) or provide the CA file through `PGSSLROOTCERT` so the pool trusts the chain.
+You can also keep the default `AI_CHAT_PGSSL_ALLOW_SELF_SIGNED=true` so the pool automatically disables certificate validation when no CA material is provided.

 ## Database projection